bmfischer3/reference_and_standardization/README.md

 # Project Guidelines and References

-Welcome to the project guidelines and references repository.
-This repository serves as a comprehensive guide to ensure consistency and best practices across all projects.
+Welcome to my project guidelines and references repository.
+This repository is meant to serve as a personal reference guide to ensure consistency and best practices across all of my projects.

 ## Table of Contents